Monowheel: Variants and related vehicles

 One variant called a RIOT wheel was presented at Burning Man in 2003.
 It involves the passengers sitting in front of the wheel and being balanced by a heavy counterweight inside the wheel.
 Rather than the typical ring drive, this vehicle is powered through a sprocket attached to the spokes.

-A company in the Netherlands began taking custom orders for a monocycle variant called the Wheelsurf in 2007.
+Brazilian company Wheelsurf Sport Ltda released for sale a model named Wheelsurf in 2005 via its Brazilian headquarters and subsidiary in Netherlands.

+Chinese Monocycle was a commercial pedal-powered monowheel built in China available for sale at the latest in 2000.

+Pedal-powered ones are usually used in performance arts; notable examples include Monovelo, which was made commercially available, at the closing ceremony of the 2008 Beijing Olympics.

+Rodafonio is an art installation made in 2010 for La Mercè used by music group Factoria Circular that combines the concepts of monowheel and Silly-Cycle and modifies it to accommodate three musicians playing instruments while driving around.

 A related vehicle is the diwheel or the dicycle, in which the rider is suspended between or inside of a pair of large wheels placed side by side.